johnmcmahon/bf-ui/UseCases/ShorelineDetection2.md

-# Shoreline Detection 2
+# Shoreline Detection MVP2
 This is an extension of [Use Case 1](ShorelineDetection1.md).
 - This workflow introduces an image catalog that contains metadata about available images
-- The analyst provides nomination criteria and a service returns descriptions of images that match
+- The analyst provides search criteria and a service returns descriptions of images that match
 - Those image descriptors are evaluated for fitness based on metadata including cloud cover, date, etc.
 - The analyst chooses images and the process proceeds as before
+- The analyst has the ability to review the results

 ## Data Models
+### Detection Algorithms
+- ID
+- Name
+- Description
+- Input constraints
+- Parameters

+### Detection Image Criteria
+- Date of Collection (ISO-8601)
+- Area of Interest (GeoJSON Geometry)
+- Maximum percentage of cloud cover
+- File format
+- Bit depth
+- Number of bands
+- Maximum file size

+### Detection Inputs
+- Image(s) (Data ID)
+- Area of Interest (GeoJSON Geometry)
+- Algorithm ID
+- Algorithm executable command
+   - Input file(s)
+   - Output file(s)
+   - Additional parameters

 ### Image Descriptors
-- JSON
 - ID
 - URI
 - Name
 - Description
 - Thumbnail URI
 - Beachfront Evaluation Score (if available)

 ### Detected Shorelines
 GeoJSON Feature Collection